Provably Efficient Policy Optimization for Two-Player Zero-Sum Markov Games: Introduction

 \section{Introduction}

-Two-player zero-sum Markov game is a popular model in many applications, such as Go~\citep{silver2016mastering,silver2017mastering}, StarCraft \uppercase\expandafter{\romannumeral2}~\citep{vinyals2019grandmaster}, and Poker~\citep{brown2018superhuman,brown2019superhuman}.
-In this model, one agent seeks to maximize the reward while the other player seeks to minimize.
-The goal is to find a policy for each agent that reaches \emph{Nash equilibrium} (NE), i.e., a pair of policies that neither player gains by unilaterally changing its own policy.
+Two-player zero-sum Markov game is a popular setting with many applications, such as Go~\citep{silver2016mastering}, StarCraft \uppercase\expandafter{\romannumeral2}~\citep{vinyals2019grandmaster}, and poker~\citep{brown2018superhuman}.
+In this setting, the goal of player one is to find a policy that achieves the maximum reward against player two who plays optimally to minimize the reward in response to player one's policy.

-Many prior works employ Policy gradient (PG), or many of its variants, to solve zero-sum games (e.g., REINFORCE~\citep{williams1992simple} in AlphaGo~\citep{silver2016mastering}).
-These methods constrain the policy in a parametric form, and compute the gradient of the cumulative reward with respect to the parameters using policy gradient theorem to update the parameters iteratively~\citep{sutton2000policy, kakade2002natural, silver2014deterministic}.
-Due to its flexibility, a wide range of successful results are attained by PG methods.
-For example, \citet{lockhart2019computing} performs direct policy optimization against worst-case opponents and effectively finds an NE in Kuhn Poker and Goofspiel card game. \citet{foerster2017learning} invented LOLA where each agent shapes learning of other agents.
+Policy optimization methods are widely used for solving zero-sum games.
+These algorithms often constrain the policy in a parametric form, and compute the gradient of the cumulative reward with respect to the parameters using the policy gradient theorem or its variants to update the parameters iteratively~\citep{sutton2000policy, kakade2002natural, silver2014deterministic}.
+Due to its flexibility, a wide range of successful results are attained by policy optimization methods.
+For example, \citet{lockhart2019computing} performed direct policy optimization against worst-case opponents and empirically demonstrate their effectiveness in Kuhn Poker and Goofspiel card game. \citet{foerster2017learning} invented LOLA where each agent shapes the learning of other agents.
 It gave the highest average returns on the iterated prisoners' dilemma (IPD).

-Despite the large body of empirical work on using policy gradient methods for two-player zero-sum Markov games, little is known about the theoretical properties of these methods.
-From a theoretical point of view, one would like to characterize the performance (gap between the learned policies and optimal policies) in terms of the number of iterations, number of samples used, approximation error of the parametric policy and other problem-dependent quantities.
-The theoretical analysis will further benefit practitioners to design new, principled methods.

-Recently, \citet{daskalakis2020independent} showed independent policy gradient methods converge to a min-max equilibrium, if learning rates follow a two timescale rule.
-Compared with our work, they (and also~\cite{lockhart2019computing}) focused on tabular case and did not study function approximation.
-They also assumed there is a strictly positive lower bound on the probability that the game stops at any state~\citep[Section 2]{daskalakis2020independent}.
-We instead use concentrability coefficients as characterization of game structure (cf. Definition~\ref{defn:concen}).
-In general, these two conditions do not imply each other.
-To find an $\epsilon$-optimal solution, their sample complexity scales $O\left(\epsilon^{-12.5}\right)$ whereas ours scales $O\left(\epsilon^{-6}\right)$.

-The current paper focuses on extensions of natural policy gradient (NPG) for solving two-player zero-sum Markov games.
-NPG is first introduced by \citet{kakade2002natural}, which extends natural gradients in efficient learning~\citep{amari1998natural} to reinforcement learning (RL).
-NPG thus can better explore the underlying structure of Riemannian space.